Displaying Negative Numbers in Parentheses – Excel

 In Excel, the basic way to format negative numbers is to use the Accounting number format.

-This option will display your negative number in red.
+This option will display your negative numbers in red.

 Menu currency

-But for some reports, negative numbers must be displayed with parenthesis.
+But for some reports, negative numbers must be displayed with parentheses.
 Let's see how to do that.

 Customize your number format